-Whilst running a display advertising campaign, it’s possible to analyze the impact of the campaign and the way it has influenced the behavior of those who viewed and interacted with components of the advertisement in real time.
+Whilst running a display advertising campaign, it’s possible to analyze the impact of the campaign and the way it has influenced the behavior of those who viewed and interacted with components of the advertisement in real-time.

 It’s essential for us to remember that display advertising is not the same as direct response advertising.
 The main difference when it comes to display advertising is that search ads serve the demand created by display ads and are lower down the funnel in comparison.

 ‘Comprehensive Analysis’ is a technical process that merits attentive traction.
-Every product or service running a display advertising campaign requires different timescales and hypothesis.
+Every product or service running a display advertising campaign requires different timescales and hypotheses.
 Whereas some products and services will garner immediate response to various advertising components, others will require longer and varying methods of exposure to create maximum impact on their target audience.

-The method of ‘Comprehensive Analysis’ measures both post-click and view through actions and analyses display advertising metrics such as reach and the frequency with which an advert engages with its desired target audience.
+The method of ‘Comprehensive Analysis’ measures both post-click and view-through actions and analyses display advertising metrics such as reach and the frequency with which an advert engages with its desired target audience.

 Some of the methods that we use in our Comprehensive Analysis are based on cookie matching and cross-device user identification.
-We use advanced tracking tools such as Campaign Manager and Gemius measure and analyze both click-throughs and view through data from our client’s advertisements.
+We use advanced tracking tools such as Campaign Manager and Gemius measure and analyze both click-throughs and view-through data from our client’s advertisements.

-This is how we get a clear picture with regard to conversions, audience segmentation and behavior.
+This is how we get a clear picture with regard to conversions, audience segmentation, and behavior.
 We also analyze data from user matching to give us a heightened understanding of the audiences that our advertisements are reaching.
 Our analysis spans multiplatform usage.

 For instance, if a user clicks or views an ad on their phone and then makes a purchase on a laptop, and they are logged in under the same Google account, we can track the user to both devices and concur that our advertisement has influenced a buying decision.

-It is important to remember that relying only on post-click analysis; you lose a considerable amount of data, which drastically changes your ability to interpret and learn from a campaign.
+It is important to remember that by relying only on post-click analysis; you lose a considerable amount of data, which drastically changes your ability to interpret and learn from a campaign.

 - What is the optimal frequency for the campaign?